Contact Us

 Posted: July, 2026 Last Updated: July, 2026 Writer: Julia Wu Share: NEXTPCB Official youtube NEXTPCB Official Facefook NEXTPCB Official Twitter NEXTPCB Official Instagram NEXTPCB Official Linkedin NEXTPCB Official Tiktok NEXTPCB Official Bksy

-Below are eight retro and geek-culture projects built by independent makers, several of them developed with free PCBA prototypes from the NextPCB Accelerator program.
-Each one links back to the original build log so you can dig into the schematics, code, and assembly notes yourself.
+Several of these builds were developed with free PCBA prototypes from the NextPCB Accelerator program.
+Each project below links back to the original build log so you can dig into the schematics, code, and assembly notes yourself.

 1. In This Article